Application deadlines vary for programs. Make sure you review the application process page for your specific program for the deadline.

 - Potential for a successful career

-Statement of intent (for Ph.D. only)
+Statement of Intent (for Ph.D. only)

-Compose a 2-3 page statement of intent addressing your goal(s) or purpose in pursuing an advanced degree, area(s) of interest for research/scholarship, reason for selecting the School of Education for graduate work, and your professional background.
+Compose a 2-3 page statement of intent addressing your goal(s) or purpose in pursuing an advanced degree, area(s) of interest for research/scholarship, reasons for selecting the School of Education for graduate work, and your professional background.
 This statement serves as an important indicator of the applicant’s ability to communicate effectively in writing.
 Upload this statement to your online graduate application as a separate document.
 In the Statement of Purpose section of the online application form, please write “see attached statement of intent.”
 No additional narrative is required.

-GRE (Ph.D. and teacher licensure only) and TOEFL/IELTS test scores
+GRE (Ph.D. and Teacher Licensure Only) and TOEFL/IELTS Test Scores

 Teacher licensure programs: Minimum GRE scores (Verbal – 146, Quantitative – 144) are required for graduate teacher licensure programs (Science: Master of Arts in Teaching; Mathematics: Master of Education, licensure option).